Dalas121/Heir_2_The_Throne/README.md

 - involves using miners to mine through walls?
 Find a way to stop this from being a huge XP farm
 - try to keep lore consistent with NR please

+//--------------------
+// AREA 4 (JOINING LI'SAR)
+//--------------------
-[IN PROGRESS] S30 The Sceptre of Fire (Dalas)
+[COMPLETE] S30 The Sceptre of Fire (Dalas)
 - 3-skull difficulty.
 Rewards: the sceptre of fire
 - first we search for the sceptre in a small, fairly easy map
 - once we find it, Li'sar is revealed to be chasing us
 - the player gets a choice.
 1) flee (leaving the scepter), 2) defend until the scepter can be broken free from the rock, 3) capture Li-sar (and get her special chainmail)
 - regardless, once the player wins, Li'sar's silver mage will cause the volcano to erupt, ending the scenario

+[COMPLETE] S31 The Swamp of Dread (Dalas)

 ----ONCE WE FINISH THROUGH HERE, LET'S STOP, POLISH, AND RELEASE TO GET FEEDBACK BEFORE MOVING FURTHER ON----

 //--------------------
-// AREA 4 (JOINING LI'SAR)
+// AREA 5 (EASTERN WESNOTH)
 //--------------------

-//--------------------
-// AREA 5 (OVERTHROWING ASHEVIERE)
-//--------------------
-Kal Kartha: don't meet Karrag, but perhaps he's ill right now?
-Verify timeline with THoT characters we meet should make a big deal out of the sceptre
+event: Kal Kartha; don't meet Karrag, but perhaps he's ill right now?
+Verify timeline with THoT
+	perhaps you can pay the dwarves to buff Konrad or something
+event: characters we meet should make a big deal out of the sceptre
-	to justify everyone taking time off of a civil war to go find it fighting whitefangs
+	to justify everyone taking time off of a civil war to go find it

+S41: Cliffs of Thoria

+S42: Snow Plains
+	(or maybe not; snow plains doesn't really fit with the theme of this section - weakening Asheviere)

+S43: Whitefangs
-	make it clear that this isn't the end of the Whitefangs, just a change of power Bazur should be the high chief?
-Maybe we're trying to help a rival ovethrow him? once you help the new chief take over, Konrad asks if now they'll help fight Asheviere the new chief laughs and threatens him instead
+- make it clear that this isn't the end of the Whitefangs, just a change of power
+- Bazur should be the high chief?
+Maybe we're trying to help a rival ovethrow him?
+- once you help the new chief take over, Konrad asks if now they'll help fight Asheviere
+- the new chief laughs and threatens him instead

+S44: Home of the North Elves

+S45: Underground Channels

+S47: Test of the Clans

+S48: Dan'Tonk
+- we actually sack the city this time?

+S50: Battle for Wesnoth